janelsj/SGUS-SDI/Module 4 - Full-stack Development/Assignment 1 - noSQL Intro/README.md

 ### Question 2 - Summarize your solutions and the database(s) used (you may incorporate feedback from instructor and produce a personal conclusion)

 ```
-Case 1: Graph DB - which influencer is linked to which comments
+Case 1: Document-database (MongoDB) - to store reviews that were scraped through the web, and select the ones that were filtered as negative.
 Case 2: Key-Value (redis) - temperature/weather based on location (hourly)
 Case 3: Document-database (MongoDB)
 ```